-Feeling pain should not be normal nor something to endure with stoicism.
-Nor if it is felt in the legs and appears in a way similar to muscle soreness.
-In most cases, it is due to performing physical activity of greater intensity than usual, although there are various alternative causes that should be examined to apply the appropriate treatment for each case.
+Feeling pain should not be normal or something to endure stoically.
+This is especially true if the pain is in the legs and feels similar to muscle soreness.
+In most cases, it results from physical activity of greater intensity than usual, although there are various alternative causes that should be analyzed to apply the appropriate treatment for each case.

-Causes of muscle pain in legs: before and after training
+Causes of muscle pain in the legs: before and after training

 Before analyzing the source of the pain on your own, it is advisable to see a medical professional and undergo the relevant diagnostic tests.
 However, there is a key parameter to differentiate the causes of discomfort: whether they occur before or after exercising.